Architecture is a science of buildings.

 The structure and composition of the buildings always fascinate me.

-My interest in architecture takes me to get myself a degree in architecture.
+My interest in architecture led me to get myself a degree in architecture.

-During my university years, we went on many excursion trips to historical and modern buildings.
+During my university years, we visited historical and modern buildings on excursion trips.

 We used to get the assignments to sketch the buildings from different angles and views.

-Step on the step, I developed a habit of taking pictures of every building I visit.
+Step on the step, I developed a habit of taking pictures of every building I visited.

 I’m now working as an architect as well as an architectural photographer.

-I’m doing my dream job, but it happened after many good and bad experiences I have faced in this journey.
+I’m doing my dream job, but it happened after many good and bad experiences in this journey.

-Here I’m sharing some of the best things which helped me through my architectural photography journey.
+I’m sharing some of the best things that helped me through my architectural photography journey.

 Let me tell you about my best experiences with the best lenses I have ever used.